premit96/CollegeProjects/chat-app-master/chat-app-master/README.md

 * Database connections in the backend are handled using the [Mongoose ORM](https://mongoosejs.com/)
 * Code quality is ensured using (ESLint)[https://eslint.org/]

-### Disclaimer

-This repository contains beginner level code and might contain some things I wish to change or remove.
-I have not maintained this for quite some time, but now I am trying to slowly fix these issues.
-You are welcome to open issues if you find any and I will accept PR's as well.
-<br/><br/>

 Cheers 💻 🍺 🔥 🙌